-This paper investigates longevity inequality across U.S. states by modelling and forecasts mortality rates via a forecast reconciliation approach.
-Understanding the heterogeneity in state-level mortality experience is of fundamental importance, as .
-A key challenge of multi-population mortality modeling is the curse of dimensionality, and the resulting complex dependence structures across sub-populations.
+This paper investigates mortality inequality across U.S. states by modelling and forecasting mortality rates via a forecast reconciliation approach.
+Understanding the heterogeneity in state-level mortality experience is of fundamental importance, as it can assist decision-making for policy makers, health authorities, as well as local communities who are seeking to reduce inequalities and disparities in life expectancy.
+A key challenge of multi-population mortality modeling is high dimensionality, and the resulting complex dependence structures across sub-populations.
 Moreover, when projecting future mortality rates, it is important to ensure that the state-level forecasts are coherent with the national-level forecasts.
 We address these issues by first obtaining independent state-level forecasts based on classical stochastic mortality models, and then incorporating the dependence structure in the forecast reconciliation process.
 Both traditional bottom-up reconciliation and the cutting-edge trace minimization reconciliation methods are considered.
 Based on the U.S. total mortality data for the period 1969–2017, we project the 10-year-ahead mortality rates at both national-level and state-level up to 2027.
-We found that the geographical inequality in the longevity levels is likely to continue in the future, and the mortality improvement rates will tend to slow down in the coming decades.
+We find that the geographical inequality in the longevity levels is likely to continue in the future, and the mortality improvement rates will tend to slow down in the coming decades.